 You may also consider using a nit comb along with the tea tree oil.
 Though tea tree oil will effectively kill lice, you’ll want something to gradually comb them out of the persons hair to ensure that all of them are removed.
 Additionally, though adult lice may jump off, the eggs or nits will still be stuck in the hair.
 Additionally, you can use tea tree oil and wash all of the person’s clothes and bed spreads since these may also contain lice.
 This can help prevent another outbreak from occurring within your home.

 - Apply tea tree oil and make sure entire head is covered

 - Do one side of the head at a time and make sure to cover area

 - Examine scalp closely to make sure all eggs are removed

 - Use the comb one more time to ensure all eggs are removed

 Safe and Effective

 Tea tree oil for lice has been noted as a safe and effective way at preventing and treating an outbreak.
 It is an all natural essential oil and doesn’t have the same harmful side effects that more traditional methods may have.
 However, it is important to note that a very small number of people may experience allergic reactions to tea tree oil, so it’s best to try a small amount first.
-There are also many different tea tree oil products you can use.
+There are also many different tea tree oil and lice products you can use.
 Always be sure to discuss with your doctor before beginning any tea tree oil lice treatment.